lileipisces/Sentires-Guide/README.md

 'item',
 'rating',
 'text',
-'sentence' # a list of tuples and each tuple looks like (feature, adjective, sentence, score)
+'sentence' # a list of tuples and each tuple looks like (feature, adjective, sentence, score).
+It could be empty, because the tool may fail to identify feature-opinion pairs from the review.
 ```

 ## Datasets to [download](https://drive.google.com/drive/folders/1z90ExLiEc1ZTyPir5qxbXxQOWslsspIH?usp=sharing)